plamarque/sphinx-poc/docs/PersonalApplications/Dashboard/Changing-gadget-preferences.rst

 The following is an example of changing preferences of the Latest Forum Posts gadget.

-Click |image1| to open the Edit form of the Latest Forum Posts gadget.
+1. Click |image1| to open the Edit form of the Latest Forum Posts gadget.

 |image2|

-Enter in all the fields of the form.
+2. Fill in all the fields of the form.

-Click Save to accept your changes.
+3. Click Save to accept your changes.

 .. |image0| image:: images/gatein/edit_gadget_preference.png
+:align:center
 .. |image1| image:: images/common/edit_icon.png
 .. |image2| image:: images/gatein/edit_lastest_forum_posts.png
+:align:center